The Painted Bird (film)

+Kolkata International Film Festival in 2019.

 Plot

-In an unidentified area of war-torn Eastern Europe, a young boy lives with his elderly aunt.
+In a war-torn part of German-occupied East Europe during the Second World War, a young boy lives with his elderly aunt.
 Startled at her death, the boy accidentally sets the house ablaze and leaves.
 His further adventures are a series of horrific encounters with ignorance, exploitation, and depravity.
 In the first village he reaches, an old healer buys him, but he is later blamed for bad luck and thrown in a river.
 He is next taken in by a miller and his wife.
 After the miller gouges out the eyes of a younger man seen exchanging glances with his wife, the boy runs off.
 He meets Lekh, a bird breeder who treats him well.
-Lekh has sex with a wild woman whom local village women brutally rape, after which Lekh hangs himself.
+Lekh has sex with a wild woman whom local village women later brutally rape with a bottle for also having sex with their teenage sons, after which Lekh hangs himself.
 The boy leaves.

 The boy finds a tame horse with a broken leg and takes it to the next village, where a villager kills it.
-Cossack Cavalry Corps force the villagers to deliver him to the Germans, identifying him as a Jew.
+Partisans ask the villagers to deliver him to the Germans, identifying him as a Jew.
 The German soldier tasked with executing the boy releases him.
 Later caught by SS guards who bring him to a local town, he is saved from execution.
 A local priest takes him in, but then arranges for him to lodge with a local man named Garbos, who proves to be a pedophile.
 The boy causes Garbos's gruesome death.
 After the well-meaning priest dies, his replacement has no use for the boy, and he is run out of the town.

 The boy is then taken in by Labina.
-When her elderly father dies, she coaxes the boy into performing sexual acts on her, beating him when he fails to perform and mocking his inadequacy by simulating sex with a goat.
+When her elderly husband dies, she coaxes the boy into performing sexual acts on her, beating him when he fails to perform and mocking his inadequacy by simulating sex with a goat.
 He later retaliates by killing the goat and tossing its head through Labina's window before running away.

-The boy comes into contact with the Red Army again.
+The boy comes into contact with the Red Army.
 One of the Soviet officers, a sniper named Mitka, decides to take care of him temporarily.
 The boy watches Mitka kill several locals in reprisal for an attack on Russian soldiers.
 As the Russians decamp, they send the boy to an orphanage, where he is a loner and repeatedly tries to escape.
 He is beaten by a local anti-Semitic shopkeeper, whom he kills in revenge.
 A man named Nikodém comes to the orphanage, greets the boy tearfully as his son, and takes him home.
 The boy refuses to speak.
 Nikodém tries to explain why they sent him to his aunt and the boy protests angrily.
 He asks if he at least remembers his name, but the boy does not respond.
 Traveling by bus toward home, Nikodém falls asleep.
 His son notices a number tattooed on his father's arm and with his finger writes his name, Joska, on the bus window.